edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

 > *Note: Docker does not re-pull newer instances of these images.
 You must pull the new image instances.
 See the `make pull` command described below that will do this for you.*

-These compose files are auto generated from the multiple files contained in the `source` folder.
-See [README](./source/README.md) there for details on regenerating these files after making changes.
+These compose files are auto generated from the multiple files contained in the `compose-builder` folder.
+See [README](../../../compose-builder/README.md) there for details on regenerating these files after making changes to the source files.

 ### Compose Files